Class of 2000

 Robert Palmer, BE’98, MSN’00, PhD’05, co-presented a fundamentals of critical care course at the American Association of Nursing Practitioners conference in June 2019.

-Patrick Palmieri, MSN’00, was promoted in 2020 to vice chancellor for research at the Universidad Norbert Wiener in Lima, Peru, where he had served as dean of the school of nursing.
-He now oversees a team of researchers, methodologists, statisticians, analysts and assistants.
-He co-presented a poster, “Resilience Levels and Family Function of Vulnerable Adolescents Residing in a Shelter in Peru,” at the Sigma Theta Tau Congress in July 2019, and was named the Margaret Jean Watson Distinguished Professor at the Escuela de Enfermería of the Universidad Norbert Wiener.
+Patrick Palmieri, MSN’00, was named a fellow ad eundem of the Royal College of Surgeons in Ireland in October 2021.
+He was promoted in 2020 to vice chancellor for research at the Universidad Norbert Wiener in Lima, Peru, overseeing a team of researchers, methodologists, statisticians, analysts and assistants.
+Patrick co-presented a poster, “Resilience Levels and Family Function of Vulnerable Adolescents Residing in a Shelter in Peru,” at the Sigma Theta Tau Congress in July 2019, and was named the Margaret Jean Watson Distinguished Professor at the Escuela de Enfermería of the Universidad Norbert Wiener.
 In 2018, Patrick was elected to chair the board of directors of the Sigma Foundation for Nursing.
-He leads a team of researchers in Peru that has been studying HIV/AIDS with grant assistance from Spain and the European Union.
 He was awarded the degree doctor honoris causa by the Universidad María Auxiliadora in Peru in October 2016, and co-authored the book, Global Advances in Human Caring Literacy , published that November.
-He founded the Instituto Nacional de la Enfermería del Peru.
+Patrick founded the Instituto Nacional de la Enfermería del Peru and is director of the EBHC South America: A Joanna Briggs Institute Affiliated Group.
+He leads a team of researchers in Peru that has been studying the human immunodeficiency virus and acquired immunodeficiency syndrome, with grant assistance from Spain and the European Union.

 Lateesa Posey, MSN’00, is a nurse practitioner at DeVito & Alvarado Pediatrics in Brooklyn and Staten Island, New York (2020).

-Sheila Ridner, MSN’00, PhD’03, is lead author of “L-Dex, Arm Volume and Symptom Trajectories 24 Months after Breast Cancer Surgery,” published in Cancer Medicine in January 2020.
+Sheila Ridner, MSN’00, PhD’03, co-authored “Standardization of Lower Extremity Quantitative Lymphedema Measurements and Associated Patient-reported Outcomes in Gynecologic Cancers,” published in Gynecologic Oncology , and “Perceived Effects of Neuropsychiatric Symptoms on Functional Status in Early-stage Huntington Disease,” in the Western Journal of Nursing Research , both in February 2021.
+She is co-author of “Perceived Benefits of a Brief Acupuncture for Sleep Disturbances in Post-deployment Military Service Members,” in the Journal of Clinical Sleep Medicine in March, and was named professor emerita at Vanderbilt in May.
+Sheila is co-author of “Subjective Cognition Reported by Caregivers is Correlated with Objective Cognition in Liver Transplant Recipients,” published in Liver Transplantation , and “Implementation Strategies in the Context of Medication Reconciliation: A Qualitative Study,” in Implementation Science Communications , both in June.
+She co-authored “Acupuncture for Sleep Disturbances in Post-deployment Military Service Members: A Randomized Controlled Trial,” published in July in Clinical Nursing Research .
+She is the subject of a September Yahoo!
+Finance story about her work with Tactile Systems Technology to treat head and neck lymphedema, and an October Vanderbilt University Research News piece on faculty innovators.
+Sheila is lead author of “L-Dex, Arm Volume and Symptom Trajectories 24 Months after Breast Cancer Surgery,” published in Cancer Medicine in January 2020.
 She co-authored “A Qualitative Examination of Patient Priorities and Preferences during Treatment Decision-making for Recurrent Head and Neck Cancer,” in Supportive Care in Cancer , both in May, and “Implementing a Prospective Surveillance and Early Intervention Model of Care for Breast Cancer-related Lymphedema into Clinical Practice: Application of the RE-AIM Framework,” published in June in Supportive Care in Cancer .
 In October, “Measuring Functional Status in Huntington's Disease,” which she co-authored, was published in Movement Disorders .
 Sheila is lead author of “Lymphedema Symptom Intensity and Distress Surveys—Truncal and Head and Neck, Version 2.0,” published in Lymphatic Research and Biology , and was featured, along with her research, in Vanderbilt’s MyVU in November.
 She retired from her role as Martha Rivers Ingram Professor of Nursing and director of the VUSN PhD in Nursing Science program in December.
 Sheila was named American Cancer Society ResearcHERS ambassador in May 2019.
 Her research on measuring the risks for developing lymphedema appeared in spring 2019 in BusinessWire , HealthDay , Medscape , U.S. News , Yahoo Finance and other media outlets , and, later, in Oncology Times , Journal of Women’s Health , Lymphatic Research and Biology and The Journal of Neuropsychiatry and Clinical Neuroscience .
-She was inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame in July 2017 and the University of Kentucky College of Nursing Hall of Fame in November of that year.
-Sheila received the 2016 VUSN Dean’s Award for Faculty Achievement in Research Endeavors.
-She co-authored "A Prospective Study of the Lymphedema and Fibrosis Continuum in Patients with Head and Neck Cancer," published in the December issue of Lymphatic Research and Biology , and cited as one of the journal's most widely read, circulated and cited articles.
-She is the principal investigator on a bioimpedance spectroscopy technology project for ImpediMed and is featured in an educational webinar about a proposed standard of care that may help people with lymphedema.
+Sheila was inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame in July 2017 and the University of Kentucky College of Nursing Hall of Fame in November of that year.
+She received the 2016 VUSN Dean’s Award for Faculty Achievement in Research Endeavors, and co-authored "A Prospective Study of the Lymphedema and Fibrosis Continuum in Patients with Head and Neck Cancer," published in the December issue of Lymphatic Research and Biology , and cited as one of the journal's most widely read, circulated and cited articles.
+Sheila is the principal investigator on a bioimpedance spectroscopy technology project for ImpediMed and is featured in an educational webinar about a proposed standard of care that may help people with lymphedema.

 Cindy Scott, MSN’00, was interviewed by WKRN in Nashville in October 2020 regarding early voting in national elections.

-Dawn Vanderhoef, MSN’00, PMC’13, co-authored “Implementation of a Collaborative Smoking Cessation Referral Process in a Psychiatric Setting,” published in the Journal for Interprofessional Education & Practice in March 2020, and was voted by students in VUSN’s psychiatric-mental health nurse practitioner specialty to receive the Sara K. Archer Award in August.
-She presented “Treatment of Psychiatric Disorders: A Treatment Team Approach,” at the Tennessee Nurse Practitioner Association conference in March 2019.
-Dawn was selected to participate in the American Association of Colleges of Nursing’s 2018 Leadership for Academic Nursing Program, and was interviewed about the role of neuropsychology nurses in mental health treatment that April on SiriusXM’s Doctor Radio.
+Dawn Vanderhoef, MSN’00, PMC’13, is co-author of “The Impact of an Educational Intervention on Nursing Staff Attitudes toward Patients Experiencing Homelessness and Mental Illness,” published in the Journal of the American Psychiatric Nurses Association in May 2021.
+She co-authored “Implementation of a Collaborative Smoking Cessation Referral Process in a Psychiatric Setting,” published in the Journal for Interprofessional Education & Practice in March 2020, and received the VUSN Sara K. Archer Excellence in Teaching Award from the students in the Psychiatric-Mental Health Nurse Practitioner specialty in August.
+Dawn presented “Treatment of Psychiatric Disorders: A Treatment Team Approach,” at the Tennessee Nurse Practitioner Association conference in March 2019.
+She was selected to participate in the American Association of Colleges of Nursing’s 2018 Leadership for Academic Nursing Program, and was interviewed about the role of neuropsychology nurses in mental health treatment that April on SiriusXM’s Doctor Radio.
 She presented “Wait, What Mood Disorders are on a Spectrum?
-Identification of Mood Disorders in Primary Care,” at the TNPA conference that yeat.
-Dawn received VUSN's Sara K. Archer Award for outstanding contributions to student learning in the psychiatric-mental health nurse practitioner specialty in August 2017.
-She was selected as a fellow of the American Association for Nurse Practitioners in 2016, and received the 2015 Award for Excellence in Education from the American Nurses Psychiatric Association.
+Identification of Mood Disorders in Primary Care,” at the TNPA conference that year.
+Dawn received VUSN's Sara K. Archer Award in August 2017, was selected as a fellow of the American Association for Nurse Practitioners in 2016, and received the 2015 Award for Excellence in Education from the American Psychiatric Nurses Association.

 Amy Williams, MSN’00 , of Nashville, passed away June 17, 2017.